AWS application load balancer authentication with SAML IdP

 We can also choose to create optional, custom attributes under Do you want to add custom attributes?
 Custom attributes, while optional, cannot be removed from the user pool after creation.
 For this example, we won't create any.

-Finally, we Create pool, and make note of the Pool Id, which we'll will need later.
+Finally, we Create pool, and make note of the Pool Id, which we'll need later.

 Before we move on to creating the app client, we'll need to create an Identity provider to associate to it when configuring the app client.